 These are Binary Heap's characteristics:

-There are two types of binary heaps: Min Heap and Max Heap.
-The root element's value is minimum or maximum in the Min/Max Heap.
+There exist two variations of binary heaps: Min Heap and Max Heap.
+The primary element at the root holds the smallest or largest value within the Min/Max Heap.

 Conclusion: